Christian Democrats (Sweden): Voter base

-Ideologically the KD is a centre-right Christian democratic party that during the last few years has shifted to the right and adopted more conservative policies.
-Historically a large part of its voter base lay among those who belong to evangelical fellowships known in Sweden as free churches (Pentecostals, Methodists, Baptists, etc.) together with likeminded Lutherans (such as Göran Hägglund and Mats Odell).
+Historically, a large part of its voter base lays among those who belong to evangelical fellowships known in Sweden as free churches (Pentecostals, Methodists, Baptists, etc.) together with likeminded Lutherans (such as Göran Hägglund and Mats Odell).
 These churches have many followers in Småland and along the Swedish west coast, the regions in which the party is politically strongest.
-Important voter groups are senior citizens, families, voters in rural areas, members of free churches and citizens that belong to the upper-middle class.
+Important voter groups are senior citizens, families, voters in rural areas, members of free churches and citizens that belong to the upper middle class.

-The party is a member of the European People's Party (EPP) and the Centrist Democrat International (CDI).